drparrella.com logoHome

 28. Ask Your Dentist about Prescription Fluoride Toothpaste if Needed

-Prescription Fluoride for Added Protection
+Prescription Fluoride Toothpaste for High-Risk Patients

 29. Use Fluoride Mouth Rinse for Added Protection